Accommodation: Unique Cave Suites, Open Air Suites, Hut Suites

-Activities: Day and night game drives, quad biking, hiking, culture tours, star gazing, 4x4 trails, spa treatments
+Activities: Day and night nature drives, rock art, quad biking, hiking, culture tours, star gazing, 4x4 trails, spa

-Highlights: Spring flower show, geological formations, and the rare Bontebok
+Highlights: Geological formations, rock art, and the rare Bontebok

-Kagga Kamma Private Game Reserve in South Africa is a spiritual place filled with tranquillity, fascinating rock formations, Bushman paintings, majestic mountains and spectacular scenery.
-This unique Western Cape reserve also has air-conditioned conference and function facilities for up to 80 guests.
+Kagga Kamma Nature Reserve in South Africa is a spiritual place filled with tranquillity, fascinating rock formations, Khoisan paintings, majestic mountains and spectacular scenery.
+This unique Western Cape nature reserve also has a spa and conference facilities.

-A visit to Kagga Kamma Private Game Reserve is an ideal African safari add-on to a tour through the Cape Winelands, Cape West Coast, Route 62 and Garden Route of the Western Cape, South Africa.
+A visit to Kagga Kamma Nature Reserve is an ideal add-on to a tour through the Cape Winelands, Cape West Coast, Route 62 and Garden Route of the Western Cape, South Africa.

-This Western Cape nature reserve is well known for its scenic beauty, spring flowers and its rich cultural heritage.
-Hundreds of Bushman / San rock paintings or rock art dating back to 6000 years ago are found here, making Kagga Kamma Private Game Reserve a unique safari destination in South Africa.
+This Western Cape nature reserve is well known for its scenic beauty and its rich cultural heritage.
+Hundreds of Khoisan rock paintings or rock art dating back to 6000 years ago are found here, making Kagga Kamma Nature Reserve a unique nature destination in South Africa.

 Kagga Kamma is home to a large variety of wild animals.
 Most visible are the Burchell's Zebra and the antelope species, which range from the Eland, Gemsbok, Kudu, Blue Wildebeest, and Bontebok, to the smaller Springbok, Grey Rheebok and Klipspringer.
 Other animals are nocturnal or do not show themselves often and include Leopard, Aardwolf, Black-Backed Jackal and Caracal.
 The area is also rich in bird life including Ostrich, Secretary Bird, Kori Bustard and Namaqua Sand Grouse.